 The Office of Tax Collector is authorized by Florida's Constitution as a separate entity from other County Departments or Agencies.
 The Tax Collector is elected by the citizens of Marion County and is privileged to serve four year terms.

 The Tax Collector is an agent for various state and local government agencies, for the collection of revenue and public funding.
 It is the responsibility of the Tax Collector to invest these revenues and funds, pending their timely distribution, to various state, local agencies, and taxing authorities.

-On or before June 1st each year, the Tax Collector holds a tax certificate sale, on properties with unpaid real estate taxes.
+On or before June 1st each year the Tax Collector holds a tax certificate sale on properties with unpaid real estate taxes.
 The purpose of the sale is to collect unpaid taxes on behalf of the numerous taxing authorities.
 A tax certificate represents a lien on the property.
 When a tax certificate is redeemed, the Tax Collector is responsible for remitting the funds to the certificate holder.
-Funds for a County held certificate are dispersed to the different taxing authorities.
+Funds for a County held certificate are dispersed to the various taxing authorities.

 Note: Real Estate Taxes and Tangible Personal Property Taxes may be paid in installments.
-You may download the application, or stop by the Main Office and pick them up.
+You may stop by the Main Office and pick them up.
 For more information please call the Main Office, 352-368-8200.

 As an agent for The Florida Fish & Wildlife Conservation Commission, the Tax Collector is responsible for the sale of hunting and fishing licenses.
 The Tax Collector is responsible for the maintenance of records, and collection of money associated with these transactions.

 As an agent for The Department of Highway Safety, Driver License Division, we issue driver licenses and identification cards at all offices.
 An additional service fee of $6.25 is charged for this service.